Laboratory Juliane Glaser

 Impact

 The formation of a functional embryo is precisely regulated by genetic and morphogenetic events.
-Our research aim to provide novel insight into unexplored areas of (epi)genomic regulation during development, bringing TEs as as an important player in genetic unsolved congenital malformation and physiological embryogenesis.
-Our findings on mouse models will directly impact the understanding of mammalian development with a link to disease phenotype that we will apply to humans genomic datasets.
+Our research aims to provide novel insights into unexplored areas of (epi)genomic regulation during development, considering TEs as an important player in genetic unsolved congenital malformation and physiological embryogenesis.
+Our findings on mouse models will directly impact the understanding of mammalian development with a link to disease phenotype that we will apply to human’s genomic datasets.